 '''

-bash$ macek -pGF4 '!extend bb;@ext-forbid U25;!minor' F7 U24
+bash$ ./macek -pGF4 '!extend bb;@ext-forbid U25;!minor' F7 U24

 '''

-In this example we show the quaternary 3-connected extensions of the Fano matroid F7 without U25-minors.
 Notice that all such generated extension have no U24-minor either, and so they are all binary.
 Since this computation would continue forever, it cannot serve as a rigorous proof, but it suggests that all quaternary extensions of F7 without U25-minor are binary.
 (Which is, indeed, known to be true.)